lionirdeadman/blog/_posts/2020-01-11-Optimizing-this-Blog.md

 title: Optimizing This Blog
 tags: [programming, libraries]
 layout: post
-summary: This post goes into detail about how I optimized this site to be as fast as it can be.
+description: This post goes into detail about how I optimized this site to be as fast as it can be.
 ---

 # Optimizing My Blog